Succulent Plant Identification | Succulent Sphere | Containers for Succulents

-Planning your garden to be water wise is the most important part of xeriscape design, second only to focusing on your xeric garden style.
+Planning your garden to be water wise is the most important part of xeriscape design, second only to focusing on your xeric garden style which will guide your choices.

 Xeriscaping is a word meaning xeri - dry, and 'scaping - landscaping.